zuoyi93/ProSGPV/README.md

 The Tehran housing data contain 26 explanatory variables and one outcome.
 Details about data collection can be found in this [paper](https://ascelibrary.org/doi/abs/10.1061/%28ASCE%29CO.1943-7862.0001047), and variable description can be found [here](man/t.housing.Rd).

-### 3.2.1 One-stage algorithm
+### 3.2.1 Two-stage algorithm

-First, let's see the variable selection results using the fast one-stage ProSGPV algorithm.
+We can load the Tehran Housing data `t.housing` stored in the package.

 ``` r
 # load the package